philou/philou.github.com/source/planning-poker/index.markdown

 6. Discuss the results.
 7. At any moment, the animator can start a new vote.

-[//]: # (Here is a video demonstrating how the different contributors interact : TODO video)
+Here is a video demonstrating how the different contributors interact :

+<iframe width="560" height="315" src="https://www.youtube.com/embed/yUTpabukwxE" frameborder="0" allowfullscreen></iframe>

 ## FAQ